Project Leader Role Guide

 - Have enough context to make priority calls and estimation judgments

-- Are willing to facilitate meetings and unblock team members as part of their regular work
+- Are willing to coordinate teammates and unblock work as part of their regular responsibilities

 - Need both execution access and some planning authority